mcosovic/JuliaGrid.jl/docs/src/powerSystem/buildModel.md

 ---

 ## Build AC or DC Model
-The functions receives the main composite type `PowerSystem` and forms vectors and matrices related with AC or DC simulations.
+The functions receive the composite type `PowerSystem` and form vectors and matrices related to AC or DC simulations.
 ```@docs
 acModel!
 dcModel!